 There are options for Custer State Park camping reservations, so the people who like to plan ahead far in advance, we got you covered.

 A few of these sites have some of the best Custer State Park cabin rentals that South Dakota has to offer.
-Who doesn’t want to wake up to the sounds of gentle waves rolling onto the shore in the early morning hours, or maybe an owl softly hooting above the tree line.
+Who doesn’t want to wake up to the sounds of gentle waves rolling onto the shore in the early morning hours, or maybe an owl softly hooting above the tree line?

 See Related: RVShare vs Outdoorsy

-Anyone who loves hiking should be sure to check out Custer State Park at least once in their lifetime.
+Anyone who loves hiking an amazing trail should be sure to check out Custer State Park at least once in their lifetime.
 With the serenity of long, meandering trails leading through huge plots of fields and meadows, you can’t beat the scenery that comes along with these hikes.

-- Black Elk Peak Loop (Rated: Moderate)
+- Black Elk Peak Trail (Rated: Moderate)

 - Cathedral Spires Trail (Rated: Moderate)

-- Little Devils Tower Spur Trail (Rated: Moderate)
+- Little Devils Tower Trail (Rated: Moderate)

 - Badger Clark Historic Trail (Rated: Easy)